 - 1.7 Any unreasonable delay in responding to the ASA's enquiries will normally be considered a breach of the Code. - 1.7.1 The full name and geographical business address of the marketer must be given to the ASA or CAP without delay if requested. - 1.8 Marketing communications must comply with the Code.
 Primary responsibility for observing the Code falls on marketers.
-Others involved in preparing or publishing marketing communications, such as agencies, publishers and other service suppliers, also accept an obligation to abide by the Code. - 1.8.1 Rules in Appendix 3 apply only to third parties as defined.
-If the ASA is unable to identify the relevant third party, the advertiser on behalf of whom the OBA advertisement is delivered to web users must, in good faith, cooperate with the ASA to help determine the identity of the third party. - 1.9 Marketers should deal fairly with consumers.
+Others involved in preparing or publishing marketing communications, such as agencies, publishers and other service suppliers, also accept an obligation to abide by the Code. - 1.8.1 [Deleted 6 November 2018] - 1.9 Marketers should deal fairly with consumers.